 Keeping your teeth clean is more important than ever when you have braces.
 Food bits have more spots than usual to hide in your mouth, so you must be diligent in order to avoid bad breath, swollen gums, discolored teeth and cavities.
 If you remove plaque regularly during treatment, you'll experience better results and shorter treatment time.
 Keep plaque at bay with these top ten tips:

+One tooth at a time.
 When you brush, take time with each individual tooth – at least 10 seconds each – and pay careful attention to the spots where your teeth touch your braces.

 It’s all about the angles.
 Brush the tops of your teeth and braces with your brush angled down toward where they meet.
 Brush the bottoms of your teeth and braces with your brush angled up.